specs-sh/microspec/docs/_pages/docs.md

 By default, test functions must start with `test`, `@test`, `spec`, or `@spec`

-This can be easily overriden using the `--test-pattern` option:
+This can be easily customized using the `--test-pattern` option:

 ```sh
 check --test-pattern "verify"  # Function names containing 'verify'